jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 **![Alpha Brain ingredients](/assets/images/drafts/alpha-brain-ingredients.jpg "The Alpha Brain ingredients"){: width="600" height="800"}**

-Alpha Brain uses three proprietary blends and two individual ingredients.
+Onnit Alpha Brain uses three proprietary blends and two individual ingredients.
 While the ingredients contained in the proprietary blends are listed, many of their individual doses are not.

 I imagine this is done to defend against competitors looking to emulate their specific blend, as proprietary blends aren’t required to list the amount of the individual ingredients included within.